56 Different Types of Ants in Louisiana

 The Northern Fungus Farming Ant, Trachymyrmex septentrionalis, is a species native to the deciduous forests and shrublands of the eastern United States.

-They only collect dead or live arthropods that they find in the soil, which they feed to their fungus garden.
+They only collect dead or live arthropods they find in the soil, which they feed to their fungus garden.

 The worker ants cultivate a special fungus that grows exclusively on insect body parts and secretions.